interledger/rfcs/0000-stream/0000-stream.md

 All STREAM packets are encrypted using [AES-256-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) with a 12-byte Initialization Vector (IV) and a 16-Byte Authentication Tag.

 If subsequent versions support additional encryption algorithms, those details should be exchanged between the sender and receiver when they establish the shared secret.
-If a receiver attempts to decrypt an incoming packet but is unable to (perhaps because the sender is using an unsupported cipher), they SHOULD reject the incoming transfer with an `F06: Unexpected Payment` error.
+If a receiver attempts to decrypt an incoming packet but is unable to (perhaps because the sender is using an unsupported cipher), the receiver SHOULD reject the incoming transfer with an `F06: Unexpected Payment` error.

 ### Conditions and Fulfillments